publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s405.md

 [Act Aug.
 1, 1956, ch.
 836][/us/act/1956-08-01/ch836], title I, § 111(b), [70 Stat.
 831][/us/stat/70/831], provided that:

 > “The amendment made by subsection (a) \[amending this section\] shall be effective upon enactment \[Aug.
-1, 1956\]; except that the period of time prescribed by the Secretary pursuant to the third sentence of section 205(b) of the Social Security Act \[subsec. (b) of this section\], as amended by subsection (a) of this section, with respect to decisions notice of which has been mailed by him to any individual prior to the enactment of this Act may not terminate for such individual less than six months after the date of enactment of this Act.”
+1, 1956\]; except that the period of time prescribed by the Secretary pursuant to the third sentence of section 205(b) of the Social Security Act \[[42 U.S.C.
+405(b)][/us/usc/t42/s405/b]\], as amended by subsection (a) of this section, with respect to decisions notice of which has been mailed by him to any individual prior to the enactment of this Act may not terminate for such individual less than six months after the date of enactment of this Act.”

  __Effective Date of 1954 Amendment__

 [Act Sept.
 1, 1954, ch.
 1206][/us/act/1954-09-01/ch1206], title I, § 101(n), [68 Stat.
 1061][/us/stat/68/1061], provided that:

 > “The amendment made by paragraph (3) of subsection (g) \[amending [section 411 of this title][/us/usc/t42/s411]\] shall be applicable only with respect to taxable years beginning after 1950.
 The amendments made by paragraphs (1), (2), and (4) of such subsection \[amending [section 411 of this title][/us/usc/t42/s411]\] and by subsection (d) \[amending [section 411 of this title][/us/usc/t42/s411]\] shall, except for purposes of section 203 of the Social Security Act \[[section 403 of this title][/us/usc/t42/s403]\], be applicable only with respect to taxable years ending after 1954.
 The amendments made by paragraphs (1), (2), and (3) of subsection (a) \[amending [section 409 of this title][/us/usc/t42/s409]\] shall be applicable only with respect to remuneration paid after 1954.
 The amendments made by paragraphs (4), (5), and (6) of subsection (a) \[amending sections 410 and 418 of this title\] shall be applicable only with respect to services (whether performed after 1954 or prior to 1955) for which the remuneration is paid after 1954.
 The amendment made by paragraph (3) of subsection (c) \[amending this section\] shall become effective January 1, 1955.
 The other amendments made by this section (other than the amendments made by subsections (h), (i), (j) and (m)\[)\] \[amending [section 410 of this title][/us/usc/t42/s410]\] shall be applicable only with respect to services performed after 1954.
-For purposes of section 203 of the Social Security Act \[[section 403 of this title][/us/usc/t42/s403]\], the amendments made by paragraphs (1), (2), and (4) of subsection (g) \[amending [section 411 of this title][/us/usc/t42/s411]\] and by subsection (d) \[amending [section 411 of this title][/us/usc/t42/s411]\] shall be effective with respect to net earnings from self-employment derived after 1954.
+For purposes of section 203 of the Social Security Act \[[42 U.S.C.
+403][/us/usc/t42/s403]\], the amendments made by paragraphs (1), (2), and (4) of subsection (g) \[amending [section 411 of this title][/us/usc/t42/s411]\] and by subsection (d) \[amending [section 411 of this title][/us/usc/t42/s411]\] shall be effective with respect to net earnings from self-employment derived after 1954.
 The amount of net earnings from self-employment derived during any taxable year ending in, and not with the close of, 1955 shall be credited equally to the calendar quarter in which such taxable year ends and to each of the three or fewer preceding quarters any part of which is in such taxable year; and, for purposes of the preceding sentence of this subsection, net earnings from self-employment so credited to calendar quarters in 1955 shall be deemed to have been derived after 1954.”

  __Effective Date of 1950 Amendment__

 [Act Aug.
 28, 1950, ch.
 809][/us/act/1950-08-28/ch809], title I, § 108(d), [64 Stat.
 521][/us/stat/64/521], provided that:

 > “The amendments made by subsections (a) and (c) of this section \[amending this section\] shall take effect on September 1, 1950.
-The amendment made by subsection (b) of this section \[amending this section\] shall take effect January 1, 1951, except that, effective on September 1, 1950, the husband or former wife divorced of an individual shall be treated the same as a parent of such individual, and the legal representative of an individual or his estate shall be treated the same as the individual, for purposes of section 205(c) of the Social Security Act \[subsec. (c) of this section\] as in effect prior to the enactment of this Act \[Aug.
+The amendment made by subsection (b) of this section \[amending this section\] shall take effect January 1, 1951, except that, effective on September 1, 1950, the husband or former wife divorced of an individual shall be treated the same as a parent of such individual, and the legal representative of an individual or his estate shall be treated the same as the individual, for purposes of section 205(c) of the Social Security Act \[[42 U.S.C.
+405(c)][/us/usc/t42/s405/c]\] as in effect prior to the enactment of this Act \[Aug.
 28, 1950\].”

 [Act Aug.
 28, 1950, ch.
 809][/us/act/1950-08-28/ch809], title I, § 101(b)(2), [64 Stat.
 488][/us/stat/64/488], provided that:

-> “Section 205(m) of the Social Security Act \[subsec. (m) of this section\] is repealed effective with respect to monthly payments under section 202 of the Social Security Act \[this section\], as amended by this Act, for months after August 1950.”
+> “Section 205(m) of the Social Security Act \[[42 U.S.C.
+405(m)][/us/usc/t42/s405/m]\] is repealed effective with respect to monthly payments under section 202 of the Social Security Act \[[42 U.S.C.
+402][/us/usc/t42/s402]\], as amended by this Act, for months after August 1950.”

  __Effective Date of 1939 Amendment__